-- Abandoned cart emails: Cart abandonment is bound to happen during Black Friday.
-Set up a dedicated cart abandonment sequence to restore your lost revenue that will target your abandoners with super discounts and free shipping.
+- Abandoned cart emails: Set up a dedicated cart abandonment sequence to restore your lost revenue that will target your abandoners with Black Friday discounts and free shipping.

 Here’s a smart Black Friday special offer reminder by Tone It Up: